metablaster/WindowsFirewallRuleset/Modules/Ruleset.Firewall/Help/en-US/Import-FirewallRule.md

 ### -Path

-Path to directory where exported rules file is located
+Path to directory where the exported rules file is located.
+Wildcard characters are supported.

 ```yaml
 Type: System.IO.DirectoryInfo